TO THE MEMBERS

 The total issued and paid-up share capital of the Company as on March 31 2022 is Rs.91636030/- divided into 9163603 equity shares of Rs.10/- each.

 EVENTS OCCURING AFTER THE BALANCE SHEET DATE

-There are no material changes or commitments between the end of the financial year towhich the financial statements relate and the date of this report that affects thefinancial position of the Company.
+No material changes and commitments which could affect the financial position of theCompany have occurred between the end of the financial year of the Company to which thefinancial statements relate and the date of this Report.

-The Board of Directors of the Company recommend for consideration of shareholders atthe 33rd Annual General Meeting payment of dividend @ 12 % (Re.
-1.20 pershare) on the Equity Shares of face value of Rs.
-10/- eachfor the year ended 31stMarch 2018.
-The dividend paid during the previous year was 10% (i.e. Re.
-1/- per share).The Board proposes to transfer an amount of Rs.
-10 Lakhs (Rupees Ten Lakhs) to the GeneralReserve.
+The Board of Directors of the Company recommends for consideration of shareholders atthe 37th Annual General Meeting the payment of final dividend @ 15 % (Re.
+1.50 per share)(subject to tax deduction at source) on the equity shares of face value of Rs.
+10/- eachfor the year ended March 31 2022.

 TRANSFER TO INVESTOR EDUCATION AND PROTECTION FUND

-In terms of the Articles of Association of the Company and the Companies Act 2013 Mr.Arvind M. Kapoor (DIN : 00002704) Director of the Company is liable to retire byrotation at the ensuing Annual General Meeting of the company and being eligible offers himselffor reappointment.
+In terms of the Articles of Association of the Company and the Companies Act 2013 Mr.Arvind M. Kapoor (DIN : 00002704) Director of the Company is liable to retire byrotation at the ensuing Annual General Meeting of the Company and being eligible offershimself for reappointment.

 The Board considers that his continued association would be of immense benefit to theCompany and it is desirable to continue to avail services of Mr. Kapoor as non-executiveDirector.
 Accordingly the Board of Directors recommends his reappointment as Director ofthe Company.